 Note : LVM means Logical Volume Manager .
 If you aren’t sure which one to choose, go for the Guided – use the entire disk option.
 For expert users, the Manual option might be the best bet.
 It allows for enhanced configuration options.
 Next, you need to choose the partitioning disk, followed by the way in which the selected disk will be partitioned.
 You will get 3 options here:

 - All files in one partition (recommended for new users)

 - Separate /home, /var, and/tmp partitions

-You will now be given the chance to review your disk configuration options.
+You will now have the chance to review your disk configuration options.
 Be careful as the disk you will select will have all its data erased.
 Once you’ve reviewed the options, hit continue.
-Now, the Kali Linux installer will install the system files, which will take some time.
+Now, the Kali Linux installer will start installing the system files, which will take some time.